Denied Boarding Compensation

 - When it comes to denied boarding, airlines generally give priority to people with reduced mobility and those accompanying them.

 - If the airline refuses to let you board your flight or cannot give you a valid reason why you were denied boarding, you may ask for compensation.

 - If you are not satisfied with the alternate flight offered, you have the right to cancel the flight and receive a full refund for the cost of the ticket.

 - If you have compensated by cash, the airline has to refund the money immediately OR if you have paid by credit card, the money has to be refunded within 7 days.

-- If no other flight is available at the first point of departure, the airline must pay for your alternate transport like bus, train or something else, along with the total cost for you to get to this other transport.
+- If no other flight is available at the first point of departure, the airline must pay for your alternate transport like bus, train, or something else, along with the total cost for you to get to this other transport.

-- Under the EU denied boarding regulation, passengers can receive both compensation and assistance in case of overbooked flight.
+- Under the EU denied boarding regulation, passengers can receive both compensation and assistance in case of an overbooked flight.

 - You can use our free flight compensation calculator to calculate the amount of compensation that airlines owe you, just fill in the required details.

 - It is important to mention that you have to enter the flight details carefully as the return flight could not be identified as a problematic flight in our database.

 - Assign us for your claim, and Sit back & Relax.